-It’s amazing to think that MXL can build something like a 990 and give it a street price of under a hundred bucks.
-While they do a pretty good job with the mechanical design, every corner must be cut on the electronics and capsule to make this possible.
-For high-volume manufacturers like MXL, this means mass produced surface-mount Tech (SMT) circuit boards.
+It’s amazing to think that MXL can build something like a 990 and give it a street price of under a 100 bucks.
+While they do a pretty good job with the mechanical design, they must cut every corner on the electronics and capsule to make that price.
+For high-volume manufacturers like MXL, this means mass-produced surface-mount Tech (SMT) circuit boards.
 Most MXL boards are based on the Schoeps design (as is my jaSb board).
-My boards are hand-assembled with very high quality discrete components including low noise resistors and film capacitors in the audio path.
-I hand-match the output transistors on each board.
-I also hand pick and bias the FET on each board.
-This attention to detail is lost when you mass-produce.
+Our boards are hand-assembled with very high quality discrete components including low noise resistors and film capacitors in the audio path.
+We hand-match the output transistors on each board.
+We also hand pick and bias the FET on each board.
+This attention to detail is lost in mass-production mics.

 What do they sound like?

-All of my builds use a FET at the capsule input.
-But I have two distinct flavors of circuits: Tranformerless and Transformer-Coupled.
+All of our circuits use a directly coupled FET at the capsule input.
+But we offer two distinct flavors of circuitry: Tranformerless and Transformer-Coupled.
+What’s the difference?

-My all-discrete jaSb (just another Schoeps board) board is a transistor coupled “Schoeps Style” circuit built with high quality, low noise components on a quality USA made PCB.
+Our all-discrete jaSb (just another Schoeps board) board is a “Schoeps Style” circuit built with high quality, low noise components on a quality USA Fabricated circuit board.
 This circuit is based on the Schoeps CM-5 which is a elegant microphone amplifier circuit and is the basis for most transformer coupled mics built today.
 The slightly self-deprecating “just another” in the acronym is because this is a very common approach for transistor coupled mics.
-My board uses low noise Vishay/Dale resistors and WIMA capacitors in the audio path.
+Our board uses low noise Vishay/Dale resistors and WIMA capacitors in the audio path.
 It also has an improved voltage regulator which lets these mics work perfectly on low phantom power voltages (like some Behringer products or video equipment will provide).

-My BFM Transformer coupled Board is based on the Neumann KM84 mic but adapted to a Large Diaphragm Capsule.
-This elegant design yields an incredibly pristine tone but with that transformer mojo and very low noise.
+Our BFM Transformer coupled circuit is based on the Neumann KM84 mic circuit adapted to a Large Diaphragm Capsule.
+This elegant design yields an incredibly pristine tone with some transformer mojo and very low noise.
 There are more complex transformer-coupled designs, but nothing beats the KM84 for the minimal audio path with only a FET, a single Capacitor and the Transformer between you and the preamp!
 Neumann’s KM prefix stood for Klein Mikrophone – small microphone – like the KM84 and KM184, etc. Being adapted to a large capsule, we gave our circuit the BFM (Big F’n Microphone) prefix.

-A special version of the BFM made for the Sterling Audio ST55 (or Groove Tube GT55) supports the Pad and HP Filter switches on those mics and has the internal pattern switch.
-The standard “800” version of the BFM will fit in most transformer coupled mics from MXL and others and also offers the internal pattern switch.
-I also have an adapter board which can transformerize most transformerless mics!
+A special version of the BFM made for the Sterling Audio ST55 (or Groove Tube GT55) supports the Pad and HP Filter switches on those mics.
+The standard “800” version of the BFM will fit in most transformer coupled mics from MXL and others.
+Both boards have the optional internal pattern switch.
+We also have an adapter board which can transformerize most transformerless mics!